Synctest-hub/3D-Bar-Chart-in-WPF/README.md

 # How to create 3D Bar Chart in WPF?

-This article explains about how to create a 3D Bar Chart in WPF.
+This article explains about how to create a [3D Bar Chart](https://www.syncfusion.com/wpf-controls/charts/wpf-3d-bar-chart) in WPF.

 You can create 3D bar chart in WPF by populating the items into ItemsSource of BarSeries3D series .
 In the following example, you will look at a grocery store.
 The chart displays the revenue generated from the production department.

 Populated items are the sales details which denotes the products and their revenue

+**Model**

 ```
 public class Sales